We have covered all insights from types of Instagram engagement to ways of increasing followers.

 Social Media Engagement, defined primarily by the number of comments, likes, shares, and views your posts receive, is how Instagram judges the quality of your content.

-Engagement is a huge factor in the Instagram algorithm and can affect such things as:
+Engagement is a huge factor in the working of Instagram algorithm and can affect such things as:

 There are at least 14 ways that people can engage with your content, and even though the Instagram algorithm takes all of them into consideration, some kinds of engagement carry more weight than others.

 With this in mind, it makes sense to prioritize getting these kinds of engagements on your posts.

 The most important kinds of engagement, according to Instagram, are comments and shares.
 They are reported to carry more weight in the eyes of the Instagram algorithm than other forms of engagement.

 It makes sense when you think about it.
 Liking a post takes a millisecond, but commenting on a post requires some thought.
 Sharing of a post means you echoed with the post so much that you want your followers to see it.